-The method used (if any) is determined by the escalation chain assigned to the alert’s matching alert rule.
+The method used is determined by the escalation chain assigned to the alert’s matching alert rule.
 Alert rules determine which alerts are additionally routed as alert notifications, as well as how they are routed.
-If no alert rule is in place for the current alert condition, it will reside within the LogicMonitor interface only (on the Alerts page).
+If no alert rule is in place for the current alert condition, it will display on the Alerts page in the LogicMonitor interface.
 For more information on alert rules, see Alert Rules.

-LogicMonitor supports two methods of delivering alerts via text messages: via an email-to-sms gateway (‘SMS Email’), and by native SMS.
+LogicMonitor supports two methods of delivering alerts via text messages: via an email-to-sms gateway (SMS Email) and native SMS.

 Note: New Zealand customers may incur a carrier fee of $0.20 for replies via SMS alerts.